 - Wermut: As a standard action and at a cost of 40 stamina points, the heritor can make a melee touch attack on a creature within 20 feet.
 If he hits, they suffer normal weapon damage and they have to make a Will save (DC 10 + half of his sword saint’s level + his Charisma modifier) or be under the effects of slow for a number of rounds equal to his Charisma modifier.
 Prerequisites: Hilo, Ljda, Nesiaam

-These abilities replace sword and shield talent tree.
+These abilities replace sword saint talents and advanced sword saint talents.

 At 3rd level and higher, a heritor can avoid even magical and unusual attacks with great agility.
 If he makes a successful Reflex saving throw against an attack that normally deals half damage on a successful save, he instead takes no damage.
 Evasion can be used only if the heritor is wearing light armor.
 A helpless heritor does not gain the benefit of evasion.